 I Purchased a Damaged Certified Car?
-Do I need a Consumer Attorney for a lawsuit?
+Can I sue the car dealership?

 Buying a CPO or Certified Pre Owned vehicle IS NOT A SURE THING!!